Michellecueva/ios-sets-lab/README.md

 - 1
 - This code will compile but crash

+Answer: This code will not compile because that is not how you declare a set.

 ## Question 7

 What output will be produced by the code below?

 ```swift

 var spaceships1 = Set()

 spaceships1.insert("Serenity")